Programs : Brochure

 By participating in this program, students will:

-Drexel students will be registered for BIO 499 Special Topics, 2 credits during the Spring 2017 term
+Credit/Registration: Drexel students will be registered for BIO 499 Special Topics, 2 credits during the Spring 2019 term.

-This course will be taught by faculty from the US, Cameroon, Hong Kong, and Germany.
+Instructors: This course will be taught by faculty from the US and Cameroon.

 Students will be provided with more details, including flight information, closer to the departure date.